jplps/dot-files/README.md

 # Dot Files

-Files and/or directories with a . prepended to their name are considered "dot-files".
-The leading dot . is used as an indicator by software like bash and nautilus to not list these files normally but only when they are specifically requested like pressing Ctrl+H in explorers for example.
+Files and/or directories with a "." prepended to their name are considered "dot-files".
+The leading dot is used as an indicator by software like bash and nautilus to not list these files normally, but only when they are specifically requested like pressing Ctrl+H in explorers for example.
+They are hidden by default.

 Dot-files are used to store configurations for different applications but they are sometimes used otherwise.